-A recent example of not being able to scale quickly was during the Primary School MC Online e-learning portal exercise, when the server of the MOE’s largest service provider crashed due to the influx of students accessing the system, or when popular instant messaging app Telegram was down due to connection issues with their data centres.
-These incidents raised concerns on whether Singapore’s data infrastructure is sophisticated enough to scale up during emergency/busy periods and scale down during lulls.
+A recent example of not being able to scale quickly was during the Primary School MC Online e-learning portal exercise, when the server of the MOE's largest service provider crashed due to the influx of students accessing the system, or when popular instant messaging app Telegram was down due to connection issues with their data centers.
+These incidents raised concerns on whether Singapore's data infrastructure is sophisticated enough to scale up during emergency/busy periods and scale down during lulls.

 On a more alarming note, hacks into important servers have severe consequences, such as the leak from Ministry of Defence which exposed the personal data of 850 national servicemen.
 Such cybersecurity breaches are a cause for political and social concerns.
-As the backbone supporting valuable data, the Singapore government has spared no expense in bolstering the strength of data centres and cloud providers, as seen on the government’s call for $2.8 billion worth of ICT tenders.
-Singapore is also moving in the direction of having healthcare systems connected centrally to the cloud and to onsite data centres.
+As the backbone supporting valuable data, the Singapore government has spared no expense in bolstering the strength of data centers and cloud providers, as seen on the government's call for $2.8 billion worth of ICT tenders.
+Singapore is also moving in the direction of having healthcare systems connected centrally to the cloud and to onsite data centers.